pablor83/TimeInCapitals/Readme.md

 Simple API that displays the time in a specific capital.

 ## Technologies
+* SpringBoot 2.1.7
-* JAVA
+* java 1.8

 ## Setup
-Run start.sh sctipt.
+Run start.sh script.
 The application works on port 8080

 ## Example use